hopollo/RustBetterVanilla/README.md

 # RustBetterVanilla

-Very old project about improving vanilla's gameplay in Rust
+Very old project about improving vanilla's gameplay in Rust (it may not be updated anymore, i just keep it here just in case/as C# reminder)
 #MakeRustGreatAgain

 ##Goals :